Restaurant Stocks in Airport Locations: Do High‑Traffic Venues Create High‑Return Investments?

 Starbucks (SBUX) is a perfect example.
 Coffee is fast, portable, and in high demand during travel.
 Shake Shack (SHAK) also performs well because its menu is simple and its brand is popular with younger travelers.

-Another factor is supply chain complexity.
+Another factor is restaurant supply chain complexity.
 Deliveries must pass through security.
 This slows down restocking and increases labor hours.
 Some chains struggle to maintain freshness under these conditions.

 Are Airport Locations More Resilient During Economic Downturns?